tutorgen/hpit_services/README.md

 and analyze intelligent information about student perforamance.
 A tutor could be a game, or a web application, a Flash game, or some other system that interacts with students in an effort to educate or train.

-HPIT Plugin - An HPIT Plugin is a module that specializes in a very specific and narrow band of responsibility.
+Plugin - An HPIT Plugin is a module that specializes in a very specific and narrow band of responsibility.
 A plugin may exist inside of HPIT itself(at TutorGen) or on a network or system outside of HPIT.
 Regardless of where the plugin sits it must communicate with the central HPIT router/server.